BCHoagland/Multi-Modal/README.md

 * **bellman:** Forms an approximation of the value distribution Z in the form of the distributional Bellman equation `Z(s, a) = r + γ Z(s', a')`, then fits a Gaussian mixture distribution to `Z` by minimizing cross entropy

 * **nodeworld:** Approximates return distributions for each non-terminal state-action pair in a simple discrete environment

+* **online_z:** Online learning in a simple discrete environment using Z approximations to choose actions